dmhuehol/EnvAn-WN-Phase-2/README.md

 represamWn: Current version (11/30/17) of MATLAB function to properly do what haha does.
 Tags: in progress, soundings

+sanityPlea: temporary file storing a few commands

 surfAnalysisLI: Current version (11/27/17) of MATLAB function to make a local surface analysis over the greater Long Island area using ASOS data.
 Currently in early stages of development; fed toy data for now.
 Tags: in progress, ASOS

-TTwvZ: Current version (11/30/17) of MATLAB function to generate a plot of temperature and wetbulb temperature vs height.
+TTwvZ: Current version (12/15/17) of MATLAB function to generate a plot of temperature and wetbulb temperature vs height.
 Tagged as in progress because it was written in a crazy hurry and probably full of issues.
-Updated with aesthetic changes.
+Updated to use addHeight.
 Tags: in progress, sounding, wetbulb

-viewSound: Current version (12/4/17) of MATLAB script to display a month of soundings.
-Tags: in progress, soundings
+viewer: Current version (12/15/17) of MATLAB function to show soundings in a loop.
+Currently only supports Jan-Mar usage.
+Tags: in progress, sounding, wetbulb

+viewSound removed in this push, superseded by viewer

 wetbulb: Current version (11/27/17) of MATLAB function to calculate wetbulb temperature given pressure, dewpoint, and temperature.
 Uses vpasolve function to numerically evaluate the wetbulb, since the wetbulb has no closed algebraic form.
 Soon to be made operational.
 Tags: in progress, wetbulb